allenlin90/programmingLearning/javascriptLearning/understandingTheWeirdPartsInJS/weirdJSNotes.md

     console.log(arr);
     arr[3](arr[2].name);
     ```
-### Keyword "arguments", triple dots "...", and its alias paremeters of functions
+### Keyword "arguments", triple dots (spread) "...", and its alias paremeters of functions
 1. **Arguments** are the parameters you pass to a function.
 When calling a function, the execution context is set up during the creation phase, and `arguments` are also set up which carry all the values and parameters.
 JavaScript is very special that though a function has parameters to pass in, if we don't pass any argument to the function, the argument will be like an empty variable that just a placeholder in the memory and assign with `undefined` in the creation phase (note that in other languages, such as Python, this will cause an error if a function takes argument(s) but we pass nothing to it.).
 1. By this feature, we can set value to the arguments by default, or skip part of or all the arguments of the function.
 1. In JavaScript, a keyword `arguments` is reserved to use in functions that it returns an "**array-like**" list of arguments that passed into the function.
 We can use this to perform a detector to check if there no or insufficient arguments are given to the function with `.length` method.
 Besides, we can use `index notation` to call an element from the argument list.